Responsibilities for Official Languages in the Provinces and Territories

 - Newfoundland and Labrador’s Office of French Services

-- The provincial Office of French Services, which falls under the Executive Council’s Human Resource Secretariat, was created in 1998 to coordinate the delivery of services in French by government agencies and to promote issues related to the language and culture of Newfoundland and Labrador’s Acadian and Francophone community.
-The office acts as a liaison between the provincial government and the Acadian and Francophone community, and provides advice and guidance to the Minister responsible for Francophone Affairs, and oversees the implementation of Newfoundland and Labrador’s French Language Services Policy.
+- The provincial Office of French Services, a division of Service NL, is responsible for building the capacity of the Government of Newfoundland and Labrador to deliver services in French and to contribute to the development and vitality of the province’s Francophone and Acadian community.
+The Office acts as a liaison between the provincial government and the community, offers a translation service to departments, and provides support to the Minister responsible for Francophone Affairs, and oversees the implementation of Newfoundland and Labrador’s French Language Services Policy.